 The ERDCC Laundry Department is a fully operational facility with a tailor shop, where we alter staff uniforms, repair and produce offender clothing and bedding.
 Our laundry is equipped with 2-150 pound UNI MAC washer/extractor machines, 2-200 pound B&C Technology Dryers and 2-100 pound Cissell dryers.
 These machines are computer controlled and run with a chemical injection system and an ozone aquafusion system.
 Our laundry department is operated with 4 to 5 offender workers that are cross trained to be able to run sewing machines or operate washing equipment.
 ERDCC services approximately 3100 offenders five days a week and process over 950, 000 pounds of laundry, annually.

 Eastern Reception Diagnostic and Correctional Center provides a full service library to meet the informational and recreational reading needs of offenders.
 ERDCC strives to mirror a public library in atmosphere and operation.
-The ERDCC Library houses over 13,500 items including fiction and non-fiction books, books on tape, reference materials, magazines, newspapers and catalogs.
+The ERDCC Library houses over 13,500 items including fiction and non-fiction books, books on CD, DVDs, reference materials, magazines, newspapers, and catalogs.
 Photo copy services are provided following policy guidelines.

 The law library is an important service of the library.
 Department of Corrections policy and procedure are available for review in the law library.
 These explain and define the operations and activities for the institution.
-There are 13 computers that access Lexis legal materials.
-Legal access to offenders I provided through a secured connection to a customized correctional interface with Lexis/Nexis.
+There are 12 computers that access Lexis legal materials.
+Legal access to offenders is provided through a secured connection to a customized correctional interface with Lexis/Nexis.
 These are for use by general population offenders for legal research.
-Non-attorney, trained clerks are available to assist offenders with doing research.
-There is no charge for help from Law Library Assistants.

 A wide variety of mail services are provided for the offender population, including both incoming and outgoing letters and packages.
 ERDCC’s mailroom employs three full time mailroom clerks and one mailroom supervisor who handle an average of 2700 pieces of incoming mail and 2400 pieces of outgoing mail each day.
 The mailroom processes an average 250-275 e mails for Access Corrections.